-We review goodwill for impairment annually, as of October 1, using a three-step process.
 The first step is a qualitative evaluation as to whether it is more likely than not that the fair value of any of our reporting units is less than its carrying value using an assessment of relevant events and circumstances.
-Examples of such events and circumstances include financial performance, industry and market conditions, macroeconomic conditions, reporting unit-specific events, historical results of goodwill impairment testing and the timing of the last performance of a quantitative assessment.
-If any reporting units are concluded to be more likely than not impaired, a second step is performed for that reporting unit.
+Examples of such events and circumstances include historical financial performance, industry and market conditions, macroeconomic conditions, reporting unit-specific events, historical results of goodwill impairment testing and the timing of the last performance of a quantitative assessment.
+If any reporting units are concluded to be more likely than not impaired, or if that conclusion cannot be determined qualitatively, a second step is performed for that reporting unit.
+Regardless, all reporting units undergo a second step at least once every five years.
 This second step, used to quantitatively screen for potential impairment, compares the fair value of the reporting unit with its carrying amount, including goodwill.
 The third step, employed for any reporting unit that fails the second step, is used to measure the amount of any potential impairment and compares the implied fair value of the reporting unit's goodwill with the carrying amount of goodwill.
 If a reporting unit's carrying value is negative, we do not follow this three step process.
-In this case, a qualitative evaluation is performed to determine whether it is more likely than not that the reporting unit's goodwill is impairment.
-If it is, the third step discussed above is performed to measure the amount of any potential impairment.
+In this case, a qualitative evaluation is performed to determine whether it is more likely than not that the reporting unit's goodwill is impaired.
+If it is, the comparison of the implied fair value of the reporting unit's goodwill with the carrying amount of goodwill described above is performed.
+In all three steps, discount rates, market multiples and sensitivity tests are derived and/or computed with the assistance of external valuation consultants.

 The second and third steps that we use to evaluate goodwill for impairment involve the determination of the fair value of our reporting units.
 Inherent in such fair value determinations are certain judgments and estimates relating to future cash flows, including our interpretation of current economic indicators and market valuations, and assumptions about our strategic plans with regard to our operations.
-Due to the uncertainties associated with such estimates, actual results could differ from such estimates,
+Due to the uncertainties associated with such estimates, actual results could differ from such estimates

 In developing fair values for our reporting units, we may employ a market multiple or a discounted cash flow methodology, or a combination thereof.
-The market multiple methodology compares us to similar companies on the basis of risk characteristics to determine our risk profile relative to the comparable companies as a group.
-This analysis generally focuses on quantitative considerations, which include financial performance and other quantifiable data, and qualitative considerations, which include any factors which are expected to impact future financial performance.
+The market multiple methodology compares us to similar companies on the basis of risk characteristics to determine our risk profile relative to those companies as a group.
+This analysis generally focuses on both quantitative considerations, which include financial performance and other quantifiable data, and qualitative considerations, which include any factors which are expected to impact future financial performance.
 The most significant assumptions affecting the market multiple methodology are the market multiples and control premium.
-A control premium represents the value an investor would pay above noncontrolling interest transaction prices in order to obtain a controlling interest in the respective company.
+A control premium represents the additional value an investor would pay in order to obtain a controlling interest in the respective company.